Decorative image

 • broader knowledge of career and graduate-study options

 One of the more significant skills CANES majors develop is language acquisition.
-Study of Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history and culture.
+Study of ancient Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history and culture.
 In addition, the study of ancient languages shows discipline and perseverance.
-Overall, you will have a wide variety of skills and talents to start you on the path to a rewarding career.
-Visit our website for more information.
+Overall, you will have a wide variety of skills and talents to start you on the path to a rewarding career!
+Visit our Alumni page and our Career and Skill Development page for more information.

 Every L&S major opens a world of possibilities.
 SuccessWorks at the College of Letters & Science helps students turn the academic skills learned in their major, certificates, and other coursework into fulfilling lives after graduation, whether that means jobs, public service, graduate school or other career pursuits.